WM Capture 10

 ·

-(see image above).
 This works with motion videos only.
-WM Capture uses
+WM Capture uses screen motion detection

 ·

-button.
-When you click this button, a semi-transparent window is displayed
+click this button, a semi-transparent window is displayed on the screen.

 3. Begin recording